Estadio Tecnológico

 The Estadio Tecnológico was a multi-purpose stadium located in Monterrey, Nuevo León, Mexico, located on the campus of the Monterrey Institute of Technology and Higher Education (ITESM).
 It hosted football and American football games during its 67-year existence, from 1950 to 2017.

 Starting 2017, the stadium was demolished.
 The venue was replaced by the Estadio Borregos, completed in April 2019.
-The new 10,000 venue stadium is designed to house American Football and Soccer games.
+The new stadium can seat 10,000 people and was designed for American Football and football games.

 History

 Construction of a new stadium to house the Borregos Salvajes American football team began in August 1949.
 A society raised half a million pesos in 17 days in order to break ground, with Constructora Maiz Mier as the general contractor.

 The stadium was formally opened on July 17, 1950 by Mexican President Miguel Alemán Valdés.
 Originally, it seated 20,000 spectators.
 In 1965, a new upper deck was added on the west side to bring the stadium's capacity to 33,600; this expansion was celebrated with a match between C.F.
 Monterrey and FK Vojvodina, champions of Yugoslavia, which the locals won 2–1.

 The north end zone's "horseshoe" was added in 1986 to bring the stadium's capacity to 38,000 seats for its use in the 1986 Mexico FIFA World Cup.
 In the early 1990s, luxury boxes were added which reduced the capacity to its current figure.

 In 1991, the first tartan athletics track in Mexico was installed in the Estadio Tecnológico.
 The original blue track was replaced with a more traditional red color in 2002.

 By the mid-2000s, with the Estadio Tecnológico being the second-oldest venue in Liga MX at the time behind Estadio Azul in Mexico City and manager Miguel Herrera declaring it "obsolete", C.F.
 Monterrey began exploring plans for a new stadium.
 Administration at FEMSA, which owned the club, said that although they had presented plans to Monterrey Institute of Technology and Higher Education (ITESM) administration to add 8,000 seats by lowering the field and eliminating the athletics track, these had not been approved, and so they began planning for a new stadium at a site known as La Pastora.
 Additionally, the proposed expansion would have aggravated the already troublesome parking situation in the neighborhood and could have affected the view from the stadium's suites.